Krishah27/daily-budget-pro/README.md

 ## 🙋‍♂️ About Me

-Hello !
+Hey !
 I’m a first-year Computer Science student passionate about building real-world projects using Python and AI.
-This project is one of my first attempts at building a fully functional app — and I’m really proud of it!
+This project is one of my first attempts at building a fully functional app — and I’m really proud of it !
 I’m just starting my journey into software development, and I can’t wait to learn more.
+I believe in learning by building, and I'm constantly exploring ways to improve everyday life with technology.
+Looking forward to growing as a developer and building more impactful tools !

 ## Let’s connect! 🔗 https://www.linkedin.com/in/krishna-shah-9a1a27316?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app